What is Brand Photography & How it Elevates a Brand

-I loved chatting with her and capturing the natural moments that came from our conversation while she cut various florals and greenery.
-You might notice her smiling and laughing in some of these as we talked about love and motherhood along with being an entrepreneur and all the highs/lows it brings.
+I loved chatting with her and capturing the natural moments while she cut various florals and greenery.
+You might notice her smiling and laughing in some of these as we talked about love, motherhood, and the highs and lows of being an entrepreneur.

-So once you find a brand photographer, what goes into your session?
+So once you find a brand photographer, what goes into your brand photography session?

-Well, you should be planning out your session with your photographer.
+Well, you should be planning out your session, from start to finish, with your photographer.
 One of my first steps after booking a client is sending over a branding questionnaire.
-This is critical for me to be able to understand them, their business, brand aesthetic, and their goals so that I can provide the experience and photographs that they need for their business.
+This is critical for me to be able to understand them, their business, brand aesthetic, and their goals so that I can provide the deliverables that they need for their business.